gduclaux/FieldMoveProjectImporter_QGIS/README.md

    - Develop a template for generating a fieldbook-like report from all digital data.

-## Known bugs

-   - The Rose diagram option of the Stereonet tool returns an empty figure on MS Windows OS.

 ## Credits
    - Plugin construction and manual: Guillaume Duclaux, using QGIS Plugin Builder Plugin & DeepSeek